 The Toronto Bicycling Network Inc. (TBN), is committed to providing an environment in which all TBN participants are treated with respect and dignity.
-Harassment or discrimination will not be tolerated from any person in the workplace.
+Harassment or discrimination will not be tolerated from any person.

 For the purposes of this policy:

-Reasonable action, including disciplinary action, taken by the TBN Board of Directors (The Board),relating to the management and direction of registered members is not workplace harassment.
+Reasonable action, including disciplinary action, taken by the TBN Board of Directors (The Board), relating to the management and direction of registered members is not harassment.

 TBN registered members may report any incidents of harassment or discrimination to any member of the TBN Board of Directors.
 A Director receiving a complaint must forthwith notify the President who shall arrange for the complaint to be addressed at the next meeting of the Board of Directors or if appropriate, call for a special meeting to address the complaint.